Bacteriophage AP205: Modular vaccine approach

 The capsid of AP205 has 180 protein subunits.
 Each individual subunit can be fused to multiple peptides.
 Researchers have made an AP205 VLP with up to 370 peptides attached to the coat.
 The lack of an AB loop in AP205 provides an advantage to using the VLP in the development of vaccines.
 Peptide insertions to the area can destabilize the protein shell of the VLP and yield nonfunctional dimers.
 Bacteriophage AP205 has been used as a vector for delivering antigens in vaccines.
 The production of virus-like particles (VLP) derived from Bacteriophage AP205 can be used to display antigens that elicit an immune response in the target.
 Using a VLP as a vector for immunization does not pose a risk of transmitting disease due to the absence of a viral genome.
 AP205 serves as an attractive virus for this process due to its high tolerance for antigen fusion.
 The coat protein of an AP205 VLP can tolerate conjugation to many antigens due to the availability of both the N and C terminus.
 This availability of both termini is a limiting factor in the use of other VLPs in immunological studies.
-AP205 VLPs are also used in vaccine designs due to their ability to self-assemble with long epitopes up to 55 amino acids in length fused to the surface.
-These structures activate a strong humoral response through production of specific antibodies in the host ^{[9]}.
-Bacteriophage AP205 has been used in previous studies to produce vaccines-induced active immunity against SARS-CoV-2, Influenza, West Nile Virus, HIV, and many other infectious viruses.